carlonavarrojr/ProgrammingAssignmentWeek4/CodeBook.md

 * features_info.txt - taken from the Samsung repository
 * README.txt - taken from the Samsung repository.
 Describes all of the files for the data in the Samsung Galaxy S smartphone repository.
 * README.md - Readme for the submission for the Week 4 Peer Graded Assignment
-* run_analysis.R - script which modifies the Samsung Galaxy S data to clean and process the data as per DESCRIPTION above.
+* run_analysis.R - script which modifies the Samsung Galaxy S data to clean and process the data.
-* Week4PeerGradedAssignOutput.txt - Output of step 5, in the DESCRIPTION above.
+* Week4PeerGradedAssignOutput.txt - Output of run_analysis.R.